The body mass index (BMI) is a measure that uses your height and weight to work out if your weight is healthy.

 Muscle is much denser than fat, so very muscular people, such as heavyweight boxers, weight trainers and athletes, may be a healthy weight even though their BMI is classed as obese.

 Your ethnic group can also affect your risk of some health conditions.
-For example, adults of Asian origin may have a higher risk of health problems at BMI levels below 25.
+For example, adults of South Asian origin may have a higher risk of some health problems, such as diabetes, with a BMI of 23, which is usually considered healthy.

 You should not use BMI as a measure if you're pregnant.
 Get advice from your midwife or GP if you're concerned about your weight.